 - (R) Results.
 Explain the result of your action(s) and focus on how your action(s) brought about this success.

-- Be Positive.
 Usually, you are required to focus on a problem or a failure that you have experienced at work during behavioral interview questions.
 Therefore, be sure to describe the problem or issue that you encountered, but be sure not to focus on the negative too much.
 Instead, you should quickly shift to describing how you solved the problem and what the positive outcome was.

 - Give an example, in your career, when you used logic to solve a problem.